Brewster Denny: Varsity Bell

-From 1961 until his death in 2013, Brewster Denny was responsible for the annual ringing of the Varsity Bell, a 400 lb, 1861 bell installed at Denny Hall on the University of Washington campus which is rang once per year, on Homecoming, to ceremonially summon the university's alumni to campus.
+From 1961 until his death in 2013, Brewster Denny was responsible for the annual ringing of the Varsity Bell, a 400 lb, 1861 bell installed at Denny Hall on the University of Washington campus, which is rung once per year, on Homecoming, to ceremonially summon the university's alumni to campus.

 Personal life

 Denny married Patrica Virginia Sollitt in 1950 and, with her, had a daughter.